JonyBepary/descipline-v2-zmk/README.md

 ---

 **Note**: This documentation is for ZMK-v2 firmware specifically designed for the Descipline V2 keyboard with Nice!Nano v2 or nrf promicro controller.
+This implementation prioritizes clean home row typing without modifiers for an uninterrupted typing experience.
 For other keyboards or controllers, configuration details may differ.